pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 :::warning

-TODO(@Olshansk): This is just a placeholder.
+TODO_DOCUMENT(@Olshansk): This is just a placeholder.
 Use the [probabilistic proofs](https://github.com/pokt-network/pocket-core/blob/staging/docs/proposals/probabilistic_proofs.md) design document as a reference for writing this.

 :::